Client: Arts Council of Fort Worth and Tarrant County

 Jim HIrschfield and Sonya Ishii

-24'9″ x 14' (diameter), Painted Stainless Steel and Aluminum.
-Sitting atop a Fort Worth roundabout is our literal and figurative concept of Carousel.
-In our design, the whirling of the carousel will be created as travelers drive around the roundabout hosting its sculptural pavilion, reversing the usual perspective.
+Sitting atop a Fort Worth roundabout “Carousel” is both a literal and figurative concept of carousels.
+Measuring 24′ x 28’, and fabricated out of stainless steel and aluminum, “Carousel” reverses the usual perspective, and the whirling of this merry-go-round is created as travelers drive the roundabout hosting its sculptural pavilion.
+Our carousel also replaces the more commonly used horse with parrots, the mascot of the neighboring high school in the diverse neighborhood known as “The Polly”.
 A carousel is a delight to children, and a source of recollection and nostalgia for adults.
-At the same time it is a profound motif for life: With all life’s ups and downs, what goes around, comes around.
+At the same time, it is a profound motif for life: With all life’s ups and downs, what goes around, comes around.
+Or as the singer Joni Mitchell sang: We go round and round and round, in the circle game.

-A carousel is a delight to children, and a source of recollection and nostalgia for adults.
-At the same time it is a profound motif for life: With all life’s ups and downs, what goes around, comes around.
-The work also speaks to how life is often experienced as a journey of exciting discovery, with us as voyagers looking to see ‘what’s around the bend’.
+As written above, our metaphor, the carousel, is a delight to children, and a source of recollection and nostalgia for adults.
+At the same time, it is a profound motif for life: With all life’s ups and downs, what goes around, comes around.
+The work also speaks to how life is often experienced as a journey of exciting discovery, with us as voyagers looking to see what’s around the bend.